ananda88/demo-ecommerce/README.md

 # demo-ecommerce
-This is a repository to store sample ecommerce application
+This is a repository to store sample ecommerce application.
+This will contain microservices in event-driven mode